Pepsi Paloma: Aftermath

 Despite the suspects' earlier apology, Tito Sotto has maintained his position against any involvement in the whitewashing of the rape case and alleges that the scandal was a gimmick by Paloma's party for publicity.
 Sotto said that he was not involved as a perpetrator in the rape of Paloma and he denied using his position in government to influence the court decision.
 Sotto became Vice Mayor in Quezon City in 1988 before being elected as a Senator in 1992.
 In 2018, the elder Sotto requested The Philippine Inquirer to remove published articles available online mentioning the Pepsi Paloma Case damaging to his reputation as a Senator; this in turn led to an instance of the Streisand effect where netizens mirrored and shared posts on social media about the rape case, sparked renewed public interest into the Pepsi Paloma affair.
 In a 2024 interview by Julius Babao to fellow Softdrink Beauty Coca Nicolas, she denied the allegations and maintained that the TVJ rape scandal was merely a publicity stunt orchestrated by their manager, Rey dela Cruz, and that no such sexual assault actually took place.
 In another interview with Babao, fellow Softdrink Beauty Sarsi Emmanuelle subtly denied the allegations, and mentioned that it was depression that drew Pepsi to suicide and none of the allegations were real.
-In a more recent interview.
-Babao interviewed the Softdrink Beauties - Sarsi Emanuelle, Coca Nicolas and Myra Manibog - who unanimously denies all allegations without much detail but cited that it was her personal issues with her family that led to depression that eventually led to her suicide.
+In a more recent interview, Babao interviewed the Softdrink Beauties Sarsi Emanuelle, Coca Nicola, and Myra Manibog, who unanimously deny all allegations without much detail but cited that it was personal issues with her family that led to depression and, eventually, to her suicide.

 In popular culture

-In late 2024, filmmaker Darryl Yap announced a forthcoming film titled The Rapists of Pepsi Paloma, aiming to depict the events surrounding the 1982 scandal.
+In late 2025, filmmaker Darryl Yap announced a forthcoming film titled The Rapists of Pepsi Paloma, aiming to depict the events surrounding the 1982 scandal.
 The project has generated discussion and debate, with some expressing concerns about its portrayal of sensitive historical events.
 Former child actress Rhed Bustamante has been cast in the film.
 The planned release of The Rapists of Pepsi Paloma has reignited public interest in Paloma's life and the controversies she was involved in, prompting discussions about media representation, historical accountability, and the ethical considerations of dramatizing real-life events.
 The film, now titled Pepsi Paloma for its Philippine release, is scheduled to premiere on February 5, 2025.
 But the distributor is open for rescheduling the film if the specific requirements is not acquired.
 Its international release will retain the original title.